 As every day there is some new information coming out about COVID-19, staying updated about it is also necessary.
 Following health-related information, making sure to stay focused can help at such times to take necessary measures to stay safe and healthy.

 Let the stress take a rest

 Being constantly under such a stressful situation can be quite overwhelming for anyone, let alone older people.
 At such times panic is not the answer as stress can add on to the health conditions and make things worse.
 Stress can be a precursor to many health conditions and can complicate the health condition especially cardiovascular health.
 Taking a break from all the pandemic news can be done to start with and invest time in other hobbies that can keep you busy in a productive manner.
 Don’t hesitate to talk about your emotional condition as it can help to relieve the stress.

-COVID-19 is not the only thing to look up, elderly people also have comorbid conditions like hypertension, diabetes, hypertension or other disease conditions that can cause a problem.
-At this time hospital visit for regular check-ups are to be avoided as much as possible unless necessary so attention to the health is a must.
-Taking medications on time, following a healthy routine and trying to be physically active (yoga, mild exercises, meditation, etc) is important.
+COVID-19 is not the only thing to look up, elderly people also have comorbid conditions like hypertension, diabetes, hypertension, or other disease conditions that can cause a problem.
+At this time hospital visits for regular check-ups are to be avoided as much as possible unless necessary so attention to the health is a must.
+Taking medications on time, following a healthy routine, and trying to be physically active (yoga, mild exercises, meditation, etc) is important.